 #3 Probiotic beverages

 My third food that you should be adding to your child’s diet is probiotic beverages.
 Probiotic beverages such as kombucha, coconut water kefir, and milk kefir are all beneficial for children on the spectrum.
 Probiotic beverages have similar benefits as fermented foods.
 In addition, they can help with constipation and diarrhea which many children on the spectrum suffer from.
 They can improve your child’s mental health.
 They can help reduce allergies, asthma, eczema and the list goes on.
-It’s sometimes easy for your child to consume a probiotic beverage than it is for them to consume a fermented food.
+It’s sometimes easy for your child to consume a probiotic beverage than it is for them to consume fermented food.
 This is because beverages are in liquid form and some kids love the taste of coconut water kefir because it’s so soothing to the digestive tract.
 If you are not able to get your child to eat fermented foods just focus on probiotic beverages first.
-Remember to go slow with introduction to prevent any healing crisis.
+Remember to go slow with the introduction to prevent any healing crisis.

 #4 Healthy Fats

-My fourth and final food that you should be adding into your child’s diet is healthy fats.
+My fourth and final food that you should be adding to your child’s diet is healthy fats.
 Healthy fats are critical to brain development.
 The brain needs fat in order to properly grow and develop.
 Many children on the autism spectrum have deficiencies in fatty acids.
 They oftentimes, refuse to eat things like salmon which is high in fatty acids causing parents to opt for supplementation.
-You can also get healthy fats from foods such as avocado, extra virgin olive oil, duck fat, butters, and avocado oil.
+You can also get healthy fats from foods such as avocado, extra virgin olive oil, duck fat, butter, and avocado oil.
 All of these are great ways to introduce healthy fat into your child’s diet.